Upgrading Your Home: The Environmental and Financial Benefits of Modern Windows and Doors

 At Insulation Services, we offer windows and doors crafted from Accoya wood.
 Accoya is sustainably sourced from responsibly managed forests and has a low carbon footprint.
 Due to the unique properties of Accoya, it is indigestible to a wide range of pests, providing a highly effective barrier to insect infestations.
 Further checks have been undertaken to ensure accoya wood is trusted not to swell, shrink or distort, remaining highly durable for 70 years plus.

 Since 2002, new regulations require new windows and doors to be double glazed, replacing the single pane glass commonly used in older homes.
-Double and triple glazing combined with thicker frames, significantly improve the heat retention and thermal efficiency of modern windows.
+Double and triple glazing combined with thicker frames, significantly improves the heat retention and thermal efficiency of modern windows.

 A more cost-effective choice that still offers excellent energy efficiency is PVCu.
 Thanks to its multi-chambered frame, air is trapped inside to reduce heat transfer.
 The material itself is a low thermal conductor, helping your home stay warm by limiting heat loss.
 PVCu is also highly durable and weather resistant.
 It doesn’t absorb water, so it’s less likely to warp or lose shape over time.
 Its lightweight design puts less strain on hinges, helping your windows and doors function smoothly for years to come.